-Plan 2 shows the extent of clearing of koala critical habitat over the Year 2 reporting period.
+Plan 2 shows the extent of clearing of koala critical habitat since the commencement of the action in 2018.
+Vegetation clearing did not occur within the Year 3 reporting period.

-The following photos evidence development actions over the Year 2 reporting period.
+The following photos evidence development actions over the Year 3 reporting period.